cozmobotics/tello3_video/README.md

 * Blue and red messages from ffmpeg
 * Occasional error messages, but it seems to work
 * Ending the program with keyboard and gamepad as described above
+* Responses from Tello are not always displayed.

 # Have fun, I hope you enjoy flying and filming